SKELETAL SYSTEM AND SUPPORTING TISSUES, Introduction to the skeletal system in living organisms

 TYPES OF CARTILAGES

-In mammals mostly, there are three types of cartilages.
+In mammals, there are three types of cartilage.
 They are

 i.
 Hyaline cartilages

-This type of cartilages is found in bronchi and trachea, surfaces of movable joints, the protruding part of the nose which supports it
+This type of cartilage is found in the bronchi and trachea, surfaces of movable joints, the protruding part of the nose which supports it

-This types of cartilages is tougher than hyaline cartilages and it is found in the discs between the small bones of the vertebral column
+This type of cartilage is tougher than hyaline cartilage and it is found in the discs between the small bones of the vertebral column

 iii.
 Elastic cartilages

-This type of cartilages is found in the external ear called pinnae and the epiglottis
+This type of cartilage is found in the external ear called the pinnae and the epiglottis

 THE VITAMINS AND MINERALS ELEMENTS NECESSARY FOR HEALTHY BONE DEVELOPMENT